icons8/lunacy-docs/docs/prototyping.md

 2. In the Inspector panel, click + in the **Prototyping** section.
 A prototyping link appears.
 3. Point the cursor over the second artboard and click to set the link.
 To define the target artboard you can also use the **Target** dropdown list in the **Prototyping** section (see the demo below).

 That's it.
 A primitive prototype is ready.
-To make it a bit more usable, we will repeat the above steps and create a control that will return the user from Artboard 1 to Artboard 2.
+To make it a bit more usable, we will repeat the above steps and create a control that will return the user from Artboard 1 to Artboard 2 (see the demo in the next subsection).

 ## Previewing prototypes